motorDSM

 $ git clone git@github.com:epics-modules/asyn.git

-You may need to install (on Arch Linux) rpcsvc-proto
+You may need to install (on Arch Linux) rpcsvc-proto package to get rpcgen binary needed to make asyn.

-, create the file RELEASE.local
+In asyn/configure, create the file RELEASE.local with contents:

 SUPPORT=/path/to/install/directory